Last Updated: 15th March 2023

 Managing Social Media Presence in Senior Roles

-There’s no doubt that the reason why 61% of Fortune 500 CEOs aren’t on social media is that they feel they simply don’t have the time for it and that it would be a distraction.
+There’s no doubt that the reason why 61% of Fortune 500 CEOs aren’t on social media is that they feel they simply don’t have the time for it and it would be a distraction.

-Accumulating a following typically takes some time, but to then manage this manually by sourcing content, deciding what to post, who to engage with etc. It can be time-consuming for sure.
+Accumulating a following typically takes some time and effort: sourcing content, deciding what to post, who to engage with… it can be time-consuming for sure.